 Types of Herbal Tea: A Comprehensive Guide to all Herbal Tea Varieties

-Herbal teas aren’t true teas at all.
+Herbal teas aren’t true teas.
 Unlike black or green tea, herbal teas contain no caffeine and come from plants other than Camellia sinensis.
-These plant-based drinks offer more than just flavor – many contain antioxidants that may boost your immune system and improve digestion.
+These plant-based drinks offer diverse flavors and aromas that have captivated tea drinkers across cultures for centuries.

-This guide breaks down the main herbal tea types by their plant parts, flavor profiles, and health benefits.
+This guide breaks down the main herbal tea types by their plant parts, flavor profiles, and cultural traditions.
 You’ll learn how to choose quality herbs and master brewing techniques for the perfect cup.

 Ready to expand your tea knowledge?